 Danny Cobbvice president of global technology strategy, Dell Technologies

-A true DRAM-replacement persistent memory -- that is the disruptive step.
+A true DRAM-replacement persistent -- that is the disruptive step.
 If we make it persistent, we start to change the way we write software.
 We don't write software to do POSIX reads and writes to a file system with a volume manager.
-Instead, I do loads and stores from a processor into memory, and that is my application.
-These memory-native or memory-centric workloads will start to accelerate in their adoption.
-We already see pieces of that today with the move to SAP HANA and in-memory data management applications that come from the transactional world into this new world.
+Instead, I do loads and stores from a processor into , and that is my application.
+These -native or -centric workloads will start to accelerate in their adoption.
+We already see pieces of that today with the move to SAP HANA and in-memory data management applications that come from the transactional world into this world.

 Those are largely evolutionary steps.
-The revolutionary step -- at least one as revolutionary as the move to multithreaded programming 20 years ago -- is this persistent memory model for applications.
-New software and a new programming language will be written for that.
+The revolutionary step -- at least one as revolutionary as the move to multithreaded programming 20 years ago -- is this persistent model for applications. software and a programming language will be written for that.

 There's still room for hard disks in DRAM data centers